Alternative Investment Funds Comparative Guide

 7.1 What key disclosure requirements apply to alternative investment funds in your jurisdiction?

 The amount of information made public on Jersey funds is limited.
-Companies incorporated in Guernsey will appear on the Guernsey Register, which is searchable online.
+Companies incorporated in Jersey will appear on the Jersey Registry, which is searchable online.
 The company's constitutional documents are made available for public inspection, including the memorandum and articles on payment of a fee.
-Special resolutions passed by the company must also be filed and will be made available for inspection, as will the company's annual return, which shows a company's legal (but not beneficial) owners.
+Special resolutions passed by the company must also be filed and will be made available for inspection as will the company's annual return, which shows a company's legal (but not beneficial) owners.
 As well as corporate funds, a general partner of a limited partnership and a trustee of a unit trust will also generally be formed as a limited company.

-A search of the Guernsey Register will also show any limited partnerships established in Guernsey.
+A search of the Jersey registry will also show any limited partnerships established in Jersey.
 There is no need for the Limited Partnership Agreement to be filed and no requirement to file a return detailing who the partners in the limited partnership are.

-The name and address of Guernsey funds and Guernsey regulated service providers are also shown on the website of the Guernsey Financial Services Commission (GFSC) (whether formed as a company, limited partnership or otherwise).
+The name and address of Jersey certified funds and Jersey regulated service providers are also shown on the JFSC's website (whether formed as a company, limited partnership or otherwise).

 7.2 What key reporting requirements apply to alternative investment funds in your jurisdiction?